-Greenstone TV is part of the CJZ Group (Cordell Jigsaw Zapruder) and are the largest independent producers of content in Australasia.
-CJZ’s signature programmes include The Gruen franchise, Bondi Rescue and Go Back to Where you Came From.
+Greenstone is part of the CJZ Group (Sydney-based Cordell Jigsaw Zapruder) and are the largest independent producers of content in Australasia.
+CJZ’s signature programmes include The Gruen franchise, Bondi Rescue and Go Back to Where You Came From.

-Rachel has over 20 years experience in factual, documentary and entertainment television production in New Zealand, Australia and the UK.
+Rachel has over 20 years experience in New Zealand, Australia and the UK.
 She set up Greenstone’s first Australian production office in 2007 and was Series Producer of CIU: Crash Investigation Unit for Channel 7 in Sydney and also worked on Conviction Kitchen, So You Think You Can Dance and The X Factor Australia.
 Rachel has worked on over a dozen documentaries; she has produced an award winning short film; been a publicist for BBC-TV in London; and a travel writer.

 She has a degree in Communication Studies majoring in Journalism from AUT and a Post Graduate Diploma in Screen Business from AFTRS [the Australian Film, Television & Radio School].Less

 Famous for his early career as a rock star, Richard’s been a presenter, a highly successful producer and a channel ownerMore

 Richard spent three years as Greenstone’s Managing Director, before semi-retiring and taking the role of Chairman in 2017.

 He has over twenty-five years experience across a diverse range of roles in the industry.
 Starting on-air at TVNZ as the host of its flagship music show ‘Radio With Pictures’.